-Today, I will show you how to manage open-Source vulnerabilities like a pro!
+Today, I will show you how to manage open-source vulnerabilities like a pro!

-It estimates that an enterprise with 2000 applications would require $7.4 million to remediate even 10 percent of the defects introduced by these components.
-This is why it is important to identify the risks and take action to manage open-source vulnerabilities.
+It estimates that an enterprise with 2000 applications would require $7.4 million to remediate even 10 per cent of the defects introduced by these components.
+This is why it is essential to identify the risks and take action to manage open-source vulnerabilities.

 Detecting Open-Source Vulnerabilities

-The best way to identify open-source security vulnerabilities is by using a verified Software Composition Analysis software, called SCA.
+The best way to identify open-source security vulnerabilities is by using a verified Software Composition Analysis software called SCA.
 SCAs act as tools that scan any software for its open-source components.

 This can be done by combining the concept of reachable vulnerabilities and reachability.
-This helps to identify which of the vulnerabilities can actually be triggered by your application.
+This helps to identify which vulnerabilities can be triggered by your application.

 Here are some ways to stay ahead and avoid open-source vulnerabilities

 - Make sure to use SCAs

 - This is the easiest and most obvious way to ensure that your open-source vulnerabilities do not affect the application or compromise your security.